Marty James: Early career

-Songwriter
+2010-present

 Since 2010, James has focused on songwriting and producing music for others.
 He has written songs with and for Jason Derulo, Enrique Iglesias, Pitbull, Snoop Dogg, Christina Aguilera, Timbaland, Afrojack, Nelly, Akon, Wiz Khalifa, Sean Kingston, Ty Dolla $ign, Nicky Jam, Will Smith, and G-Eazy.
-James is currently songwriting, as well as developing talent, for Pulse Music Group.

-"Despacito"
+In 2016, James co-wrote "Don't You Need Somebody" for RedOne.
+The same year, Luis Fonsi and Erika Ender brought James on to help with remixing their Spanish-language song "Despacito Remix," featuring Puerto Rican rapper Daddy Yankee.
 James, whose mother's family is of Mexican heritage, has written songs for Latin artists.
-In 2016, Luis Fonsi and Erika Ender brought James on to help with remixing their Spanish-language song "Despacito," featuring Puerto Rican rapper Daddy Yankee.
-The original song had proven to be a success, and the English language remix that James worked on was intended to expand its appeal.
+The English language remix that James worked on was intended to expand the appeal of the original song which had already been a success.
 Justin Bieber was brought on to sing on the remix.

-The song was released in April 2017 and received international attention, topping charts in 47 countries.
+"Despacito" was released in April 2017 and received international attention, topping charts in 47 countries.
 It topped the Billboard Hot 100 for a record-tying 16 weeks and topped the Latin 100 for a record-breaking 52 weeks.
 The song was nominated for three Grammys in 2018: Best Song, Best Record, and Best Pop-Duo.
 The song won the Best Urban Fusion/Performance award at the 2018 Latin Grammys.
 The song was also nominated for and won awards at the American Music Awards, Billboard Music Awards, and Billboard Latin Music Awards.

+James became part of the producer management division of The Core Entertainment in 2023.
+The same year he wrote the song "Religiously" for country musician Bailey Zimmerman.
+The song peaked at No.1 on the Canada Country Billboard Chart and US Country Airplay, as well as receiving an ARIA Gold certification.